 And it didn’t end with cars.
-Yachts and speedboats, too, were a known vice of L’Avvocato, or ‘The Lawyer’, as Agnelli was known.
+Yachts and speedboats, too, were a known vice of L’Avvocato, or ‘The Lawyer’, as Agnelli was widely known.
 Below, we’ve rounded up the finest vessels and vehicles that this fascinating, fashionable man ever owned…

 1992 Lancia Delta Integrale Spider